BrianPugh/cyclopts/docs/source/parameters.rst

 .. code-block:: python

-   import cyclopts
+   from cyclopts import App

-   app = cyclopts.App(help="This is help for the root application.")
+   app = App(help="This is help for the root application.")

    @app.command
    def foo(value: int):  # Cyclopts uses the ``value`` name and ``int`` type hint